-Community and Citizen Science, collectively, are a set of practices in which members of the public collaborate with professional scientists to conduct scientific investigations, engage in monitoring activities, collect data and/or interpret results, producing new knowledge used for natural resource management or basic research.
+Community Science and Citizen Science engage members of the public to collaborate with professional scientists to conduct research-based investigations, engage in monitoring activities, collect data and interpret results, and produce new knowledge used for natural resource management or basic research.
 This includes community science, which is community-driven research or monitoring in partnership with scientists.

 This post, written by Molly Michelson, originally appeared on the website of the California Academy of Science.

 We’re going to need a lot of people to save planet Earth—scientists, for example!
 Their research can help policy-makers and governmental agencies make conservation decisions about the regions, animals, and plants to save.
 But there simply aren’t enough of these academics to go around.